 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
-The significant accounting policies used by the City are described in Note 1 to the financial statements.
+The significant accounting policies used by the Court are described in Note 1 to the financial statement.
+No new accounting policies were adopted, and the application of existing policies was not changed during 2019.